 Our next objective is to examine to what extent the male-female gap in time devoted to unpaid work is on account of gender differences in socioeconomic and demographic characteristics.
 We have employed Oaxaca-Blinder decomposition method for this purpose \citep{blinder1973wage, oaxaca1973male}\footnote{ We utilise the “twofold” decomposition that is commonly used in the wage discrimination studies \citep{jann2008blinder}.Among others \cite{amarante2018unfolding}, and \cite{kolpashnikova2020gender} have recently employed Oaxaca–Blinder decomposition method to explain gender gap in unpaid work in the context of Latin America and Kyrgyzstan respectively}.

 The advantage of using Oaxaca-Blinder method is that it allows us to decompose the average gap between men and women in time spent in unpaid work, $ \bar{T^{w}}-\bar{T^{m}}$, into two components: "endowment effect" (or "explained part") and the "coefficient effect" (or "unexplained" part).
 The first term in Eq.
-(4) represents the "explained" gap, and this gap is attributed to differences in the distribution of socioeconomic and demographic factors between women and men.
-"Explained" gap reflects a counterfactual comparison of gap in time devoted to unpaid work if women had the same characteristics as men.The second term in Eq.
-(4) denotes the "unexplained" gap.
+(3) represents the "explained" gap, and this gap is attributed to differences in the distribution of socioeconomic and demographic factors between women and men.
+"Explained" gap reflects a counterfactual comparison of gap in time devoted to unpaid work if women had the same characteristics as men.
+The second term in Eq.
+(3) denotes the "unexplained" gap.
 The "unexplained" gap cannot be explained by differences in the distribution of characteristics of women and men.
-Instead, the "unexplained" gap is due to the different affect of covariates for males and females which are captured by the coefficients.
+Instead, the "unexplained" gap is due to the different effect of covariates for males and females which are captured by the coefficients.
 Differences in the responses of covariates between women and men may arise due to unobserved factors.
 The "unexplained" part is often attributed to discrimination or the gender-based social norms around unpaid household and care work and other relevant factors that are not included in the model\footnote{The Blinder-Oaxaca decomposition has the drawback that the findings are dependent on the categorical predictors' reference category.